wolovim/py-minter/README.md

 - basic solidity contract
 - solidity + OZ ape config
 - fix v5 errors from contract wizard

-TODO:
+- write SBT 721 and 1155 tokens

-- 1155 instead/option
+- build script that injects ABI and bytecode into webapp and server
-- new collection creator
+- UI to deploy and mint tokens
-- store and reference collections
+- server with database to store deployments and token mints